-The running vests above range in price from $70 for the entry-level CamelBak Octane Dart to $189 for the premium Arc’teryx Norvan 14.
+The running vests above range in price from $70 for the entry-level CamelBak Octane Dart to $180 for the high-capacity Ultimate Direction Adventure Vest 5.0.
 It’s fairly typical to see bigger price tags on higher-capacity vests, but there are other factors at play here too.
 In general, high-performance options use more expensive materials and often pack in impressive feature sets at a low weight.
 That said, not everyone needs a premium design.
 If you think you’ll only wear your vest a few times a year or are just dipping your toes into running, we recommend starting out with one of the more affordable options before making a bigger investment.

 It’s also important to consider what extras, if any, are included with each vest.
 For example, the Patagonia Slope Runner Endurance Vest ($149) comes with two 500-milliliter HydraPak flasks, while the UltrAspire Momentum Race Vest is only $80 but comes without any accompanying reservoir or flasks.
 Considering that HydraPak’s 500 soft flasks cost $20 a piece (reservoirs run around $30-$40), you’ll probably end up saving a lot less than initially expected.
 That said, for those who already have a set of flasks or a reservoir, the savings of the UltrAspire or similar vest are undoubtedly enticing and make a lot of sense.